 9. The Solovetsky Islands

 Located in the western part of the White Sea, near the Arctic Circle, the Solovetsky Islands consist of six large islands and several hundred smaller ones.
 The islands have the perfect combination of some of the most picturesque coasts in the White Sea and beautiful forests scattered across the islands.
 The islands are very scarcely inhabited mainly because of their location and the fact that they were used as a prison during the Soviet era.
 Needless to say, the archipelago is a UNESCO Heritage Site and it looks like its own little world, especially because of their location.
+Finally, check out this article to find out how to get to Solovetsky Islands.

 It’s hard to pick just a few cities to visit because, well, Russia is huge and there are so many cities.
 However, I must put Volgograd on this list because of the simple fact that there are some things about Volgograd that you won’t find anywhere else.
 Volgograd is the place where the bloodiest battle in human history took place and arguably the turning point in World War II.
 Just being here gives you a glimpse at Volgograd’s rich history.